Things to do in Frankfurt in 24 Hours

 If you've lucked out with a sunny day then the Palmengarten is a great place to wander, picnic and enjoy a huge variety of plants.
 I've only been there in the rain with a 120 seven-year olds but the cactus houses were great and the gardens looked like a gorgeous place to enjoy the sun.
 Cafe Siesmayer next door, with views into the gardens, has a brilliant selection of cakes for an afternoon snack.

-If you're stuck with a rainy day, Frankfurt has a lot of museums to offer.
+If you're stuck with a rainy day there are still plenty of things to do in Frankfurt.
+Try heading to a museum as there are plenty in Frankfurt.
 These include; Städel Art Museum , Museum of Modern Art and Goethe House.
 Not being a museum person myself, I haven't checked any of these out but have heard good things.
 I can however, recommend the Senckenberg Naturmuseum which has great natural history exhibits and a good cafe.

 Underground station: Bornheim Mitte U4

-We've hosted many couchsurfers and had lots of friends to stay and are yet to find someone who A) knows about traditional Frankfurt food and B) dislikes it.
+We've hosted many couchsurfers and had lots of friends to stay and are yet to find someone who A) knows about traditional Frankfurt food and B) dislikes it once they try it.
 A traditional Frankfurt restaurant has wooden benches, big portions and a busy social atmosphere.
 There is a selection in Sachsenhausen (south of the river) but our favourite is Apfelwein Solzer in Bornheim.
-Here are our food recommendations:
+Here are our traditional Frankfurt food recommendations:

 Underground station: Südbahnhof U1, 2, 3, 8